sampsyo/cs6120/content/blog/2019-09-25-bril-type-inference.md

 By rigorously testing all possible language features, we can be confident that the type inference is correct.

+## Hardest Parts to Get Right
+The hardest parts to get right were the parser and full correctness of the type inferrer.
+I didn't realize the issue with the parser towards the beginning because I arbitrarily set a priority for the type annotation rule; debugging this took a while.
+Additionally, it was really easy to get a type inferrer that seemed to work for majority of cases.
+However, small bugs like the ones mentioned previously were only fixed through intense testing.
+Comparatively, the actual type inference and typechecking was relatively straightforward, mostly because there are only two types in Bril and no function calls.

 ## Possible Extensions
 Other groups are working on adding function calls to the language.
 By doing type inference on the function arguments and checking the return type, we can